How to Make a Didgeridoo

 The outside is sealed for similar reasons but with the added function to enhance the beauty of the wood grain and/or Aboriginal artwork it protects

-In the final stages of our handcrafting process we hand mold a wax or wooden mouthpiece, test it for 'playability' and then key the instrument.
+In the final stages of the handcrafting process we hand mold a beeswax or wooden mouthpiece, test it for 'playability' and then key the instrument.
 The 'key' or note of the didgeridoo is important for its compatibility when played with other musical instruments.